raleigh bicycle raleigh sports three speed bicycles superbe rudge bicycle humber bicycles sturmey archer gears nottingham

 The Raleigh bicycle company is one of the oldest in existence, going back to the early years of the 20th century.
 Back then, screw threads and other dimensions were not standardized to the same extent that they are now.
 Each manufacturer would develop its own proprietary "standards."

-At the time of this transition, Raleigh was the Microsoft of the bicycle industry, and did not choose to go along with the adoption of B.S.A./B.S.C. standards.
+At the time of this transition, Raleigh was the Microsoft of the bicycle industry, and did not choose to go along with the adoption of B.S.C. standards.
 Right through the 1990s, the bikes built at the mighty Nottingham Factory were made to Raleigh proprietary dimensions.
-Since Raleigh made virtually every part of these bikes, there was no compelling need for them to match standards used by other manucacturers.
-(We shouldn't be too hard on them about this.
-Making the change would have been very, very costly, and wouldn't have benefitted the shareholders in any way.)
+Since Raleigh made virtually every part of these bikes, there was no compelling need to match standards used by other manufacturers.
+(We shouldn't be too hard on Raleigh about this.
+Making the change would have been very, very costly, and wouldn't have benefited the shareholders in any way.)

-The main difference is that most screw threads in B.S.C./ISO have a pitch of 24 threads per inch (TPI), while the corresponding Raleigh parts have a slightly finer 26 TPI threading.
+The main difference is that B.S.C./ISO screw threads for the bottom bracket and fork steerer/headset have a pitch of 24 threads per inch (TPI), while the corresponding Raleigh parts have a slightly finer 26 TPI threading.

 How to tell the Raleighs from the others

 The easiest way to identify Raleigh-built bikes is by looking at the rear dropouts.
 Almost all Raleigh-threaded bikes have the rear fender eyelets located directly behind the axle, instead of above it.
-(This doesn't apply to roadsters, which don't generally have dropouts nor fender eyelets.
+(This doesn't apply to roadsters, which don't generally have dropouts or fender eyelets.)

 Most Raleighs use a seatpost diameter of 1" (25.4 mm) while other British 3-speed bikes usually use 1 1/16" (27.0 mm)

 The width of the bottom bracket shell is also an indication.
-Standard British (24 tpi) bottom bracket shells are 68 mm wide, give or take a mm.
-Raleigh 26 tpi shells are generally 71 or 76 mm wide.
+Standard British (24 TPI) bottom bracket shells are 68 mm wide, give or take a mm.
+Raleigh 26 TPI shells are generally 71 mm or 76 mm wide.

 Cottered Cranks=Raleigh 26 TPI Threading